EggOrg/KoolHost/README.md

 # KoolHost
-A host without a name related to eggs.
+A file host without a name related to eggs.